10dollars/tendollars.github.io.raw/_posts/2015-04-24-amanda-hess.md

 categories: [writing, journalism, internet culture]
 ---

 With this interview I'm taking a bit of a departure from the site's premise since Amanda's [new column at Slate][users] is her real job.
+Who cares though, because Amanda is great!

-I've been a fan of Amanda's writing for quite some time.
-She covers serious issues with great sensitivity and thoroughness, and I'm always impressed by how well researched and sourced her articles are.
+Amanda has been covering serious issues with great care for years, and I'm always impressed by how well researched and sourced her articles are.
 When I heard that she had a new column centered on the internet I was really curious about how she would approach it, and knew I had to talk to her about it for the site.

 #### Okay, so I want to ask you about your new column, [Users][users].
 First, how does having a column work?
 Is this your main thing now?
 How much time do you devote to this, and how much time do you spend writing other things outside of the column?